Get travel and medical insurance

 Remember, the local laws apply to you as a visitor and it is your responsibility to follow them.
 Be sensitive to local customs, traditions and practices.

-Illegal drug use (no matter what the drug) carries stiff penalties, including fines and long prison terms.
-Possession of relatively small quantities of drugs such as ecstasy can attract a mandatory twelve month custodial sentence.
+There are strict penalties for possession, use or trafficking in illegal drugs and convicted offenders can expect heavy fines and prison terms.
+Possession of relatively small quantities of drugs such as ecstasy can attract a mandatory prison sentence.

 The majority of Maltese people speak English.